syamala2-a/projects-portfolio/README.md

 # Sameer Yamala

-Second-year college student, currently interning as a data science intern at i2o Retail.
+Second-year undergraduate student at the University of Illinois. at Urbana-Champaign, majoring in Information Sciences + Data with minors in Computer Science and Statistics.
 This repo is an index of projects I'm building, mostly around data analysis, forecasting, and machine learning.

 ## Skills

 - Python (pandas, scikit-learn, PyCaret)
-- Jupyter notebooks, Streamlit
+- Jupyter notebooks, Streamlit, Tableau
 - Data cleaning, feature engineering, model evaluation
 - Working with time series and marketplace/retail data